Fresh-code/Fresh-code-dk/_posts/2016-09-07-what-is-freshcode.md

 ---
 layout: post
 title:  What is Freshcode
-description: "Learn more about Freshcode company, what industries we’ve developed solution for, and why you should choose us for your project."
+description: Learn more about Freshcode company, what industries we’ve developed solution for, and why you should choose us for your project.
 date:   2016-09-07 10:59:19

 permalink: /blog/2016/09/07/what-is-freshcode/